Cell-by-cell testing for production Jupyter notebooks in JupyterLab

 Doesn’t this already exist?¶

-Nbval is a great product and I recommend using it for notebook regression tests.
+Nbval is a great product (we leverage it in this project) and I recommend using it for notebook regression tests.
 But it only allows for testing for unexpected failures or simple output equality tests.

 So why do I want this again?¶